Dreamyrin/Dreamyrin/README.md

 <h1>⋆. 𐙚˚࿔ Dreamyrin 𝜗𝜚˚⋆</h1>
   “Only after having met you did I rediscover that it's such a simple thing to be happy.”

+<div> Hello!
+Thanks for looking at my profile 𐔌՞꜆. ̫.꜀՞𐦯
+Please check my [strawpage](https://dreamyrin.straw.page) for more info!

 <div></div>